Aqua Voice × Claude Cowork: Systematizing Voice Input Customization with Automated Weekly Analysis

 """

-week folder-specific history.jsonl files based on their timestamps.
+week-folder-specific history.jsonl files based on timestamp.

 to settings-snapshot.json (so they can be referenced from Cowork).